sindre-frisvold-git/redis-docs/docs/go-redis-v9.md

 - `db.client.connections.use_time` - the time between borrowing a connection and returning it to the pool.

-You can visualize and monitor those metrics using [open source APM](https://uptrace.dev/get/open-source-apm.html) tool called Uptrace which happens to be developed by go-redis authors :)
+You can visualize and monitor those metrics using Uprace, an [open source APM](https://uptrace.dev/get/open-source-apm.html) tool, developed by by the go-redis authors :)

 Uptrace is an
-[open-source DataDog competitor](https://uptrace.dev/get/compare/datadog-competitors.html) with an intuitive query builder, rich dashboards, automatic alerts, and integrations for most languages and frameworks.
+[open-source DataDog competitor](https://uptrace.dev/get/compare/datadog-competitors.html) with an intuitive query builder, rich dashboards, automatic alerts, and integrations for many languages and frameworks.

-You can also send OpenTelemetry metrics to Prometheus using [OpenTelemetry Prometheus exporter](https://uptrace.dev/opentelemetry/prometheus-metrics.html).
+OpenTelemetry metrics can also be sent to Prometheus via [OpenTelemetry Prometheus exporter](https://uptrace.dev/opentelemetry/prometheus-metrics.html).

 ## ParseClusterURL

-In v8, you could use `ParseURL` to connect to a Redis Server like this:
+In v8, you could a url based connection was supportd by `ParseURL` as below:

 ```go
 options, err := redis.ParseURL("redis://<user>:<pass>@localhost:6379/<db>")